-The audit trail utility program, DFHATUP, allows you to read BTS audit records from a logstream and to print them.
-It allows you to filter selected records.
-It formats the records to make them easier to interpret.
+You can use the audit trail utility program, DFHATUP, to read BTS audit records from a log stream and to print them.
+The DFHATUP utility formats the records to make them easier to interpret.
+You can also filter selected records.

-Using DFHATUP to read audit logs About this task
+Using DFHATUP to read audit logs